boscoh/supplescroll/readme.md

 ## Write Article directly in HTML

 Of course, you don't have to use `supplescroll` to build your HTML file, you can write it yourself.
-To use the lucid theme, you'd make an HTML file like `article.html` [](#fig-html).
+To use the lucid theme, you'd make an HTML file like `article.html` in [article.html](#fig-html).

 This shows all the necessary declarations, style-sheets & javascript modules.